Donations and Acquisitions

 • Items that are damaged to the point where they no longer contribute to our understanding of the subject, are unsuitable for public access or private study or would be far too costly to bring to state that would enable them to be accessible.

-The Linnean Society does not acquire any biological collections, unless they are of Linnaean or Smithian provenance or under exceptional circumstances (such as material related to the founding members of the Society).
+The Society does not acquire any biological collections unless they are of Linnaean or Smithian provenance or under exceptional circumstances (such as material related to Founding Members).

-The Society will also take into account limitations on collecting imposed by such factors as staffing, storage and care of collection arrangements.
+When deciding on the acquisition of items for the collection, the Society will also consider limitations imposed by such factors as staffing, storage, costs, and care of collection arrangements.

 If necessary conservation measures are not feasible, an item will not normally be acquired.